TomoGuide/TomoGuide.github.io/docs/03-tutorial/01-scipion-preprocessing/index.md

 What we really want from this job are the .star files generated that will allow us to go into RELION5.

-If you go through the folder where you run your Scipion projects, you will be able to go find the Relion5TomoReconstruct folders:
+If you go through the folder where you run your Scipion projects, you will be able to find the Relion5TomoReconstruct folders:

 <a href="/imgs/10_rln2.JPG" data-lightbox="image-gallery">
   <img src="/imgs/10_rln2.JPG" alt="Processing Workflow" style="width:60%;">
 </a>

-In "extra" you will see the tomoXX.star files that defines for RELION5 how each tomograms have to be reconstructed and the tomograms.star file that point to all the tomoXX.star files.
+In "extra" you will see the tomoXX.star files that defines for RELION5 how each tomograms have to be reconstructed and the tomograms.star file that points to all the tomoXX.star files.

 <a href="/imgs/10_rln3.JPG" data-lightbox="image-gallery">
   <img src="/imgs/10_rln3.JPG" alt="Processing Workflow" style="width:60%;">